Skip to content

 Should I use internal testing before closed testing?

 Yes.
-Internal testing catches obvious problems before you invite a wider closed-testing group.
+Internal testing catches obvious problems quickly before you invite a wider closed-testing group and start counting opt-in days.

 What should be in an Android test plan?

-Include install steps, devices, core flows, policy-sensitive flows, feedback method, issue severity, and retest expectations.
+Include install steps, devices, core flows, policy-sensitive flows, feedback method, issue severity definitions, retest expectations, and owners for each phase.

 How does TestMyApps fit into the workflow?

-TestMyApps helps with the real-tester coordination layer so your team can focus on fixes and launch decisions.
+TestMyApps helps with real-tester coordination — onboarding, progress tracking, and structured feedback — so your team can focus on fixes and launch decisions.

 Sources